jochenjonc/blog-component-state/README.md

 If we run the code we would start rendering with {sum: 1}.

-The service is the first thing that gets initialised.
+The service is the first thing that gets initialized.
 The initial commands are fired, but the initial values are fired before the component gets instantiated and subscribes to the service.

 Even if the source is hot (the subject in the service is defined on instantiation) the composition made the stream cold again.
-Which means the composed values can be received only if there is at least 1 subscriber.
+This means the composed values can be received only if there is at least 1 subscriber.
-In our case the subscriber was the component constructor.
+In our case, the subscriber was the component constructor.

 Let's see how we can implement the above discussed solution with hot composition: